 Most of the above actions are necessary for administering your event booking, however, you can choose to opt out of further communications if you wish.
 Note, even if you opt out, we may still need to contact you regarding payment.

 It is in our interest to publish a record of attendees within delegate packs as this enables us to analyse which sectors our audiences come from and maintain good record-keeping for our archives.
-If you do not wish to have your name and employer published, you can directly ask the Events Officer up to three weeks before the event.
+If you do not wish to have your name and employer published, you can directly ask the Events & Training Officer up to two weeks before the event.

 If you have attended one of our events in the last year, we believe it is in both our interests to enquire whether you may wish to join as a member and provide you with information about the same event the following year.
 We will only contact you once immediately after the event in regard to membership and at most twice about attending the same event again.
 You can easily unsubscribe from these communications within the email or by getting in touch with us.